sxalisa003-alt/VideoGame_Sales/README.md

 ### Publisher Market share

 ![PublisherMarketShare%](https://github.com/sxalisa003-alt/VideoGame_Sales/blob/0d4fd8922d30500b2a391abefeb51ce53957e2bb/images/PubMarShare.png)

-##### DISCLAIMER
-To maintain clarity and avoid fragmentation, the analysis focuses on the top 10 publishers, as the full dataset contains a large number of low-contributing publishers that would obscure meaningful patterns.
+##### DISCLAIMER: To maintain clarity and avoid fragmentation, the analysis focuses on the top 10 publishers, as the full dataset contains a large number of low-contributing publishers that would obscure meaningful patterns.

 Nintendo holds the largest market share at approximately 24%, making it the dominant publisher over the observed period.
 This indicates a highly concentrated market, where a small number of major publishers account for a significant portion of total sales.
 Nintendo’s dominance is particularly notable given its strong performance across multiple regions and platforms.